Llife is getting harder for Landlord

 The government is making life harder for investing landlords.
 If after reading everything below you decide that you perhaps want to evict your tenant and sell your property.
 We can help with both of those processes.
 The procedures for eviction can be very complicated.
 You have to make sure that you properly protected your tenantís deposit and you also have to in be sure that youíve given them adequate notice of your contact details.
 The format of the notice that you serve is laid down in law.

 Why not book a fixed fee interview with us when we can check all your paperwork and advise you whether everything is in order and whether youíre likely to have problems with your eviction.
 We charge £45 plus VAT for that interview.
 We can also discuss with you the stages that need to be taken and offer as much or as little help as you wish to have in respect of each stage.

 Should you arrange a sale.
-Our conveyancing Department would be very happy to deal with you.
-We are part of the law societies prestigious conveyancing quality scheme..
+Our Conveyancing Department would be very happy to deal with it for you.
+We are part of the law societies prestigious Conveyancing Quality Scheme..